tri3h/webserver/README.md

     * Required parameters: none
     * Optional parameters:
         * category_id
+        * limit
+        * offset
+    * Limit and offset matter only when getting a list of categories
     * Return a list of categories if there are no parameters or a category if there are in case of success

+- GET /comments
+    * Get all comments to a post
+    * Required parameters:
+        * post_id
+    * Optional parameters:
+        * limit
+        * offset
+    * Return a list of comments to a post in case of success

 - GET /posts
     * Get posts